A wave of new buildings and businesses continues to transform Harlem's 125th Street.

 60 W 125th St between Fifth and Lenox Aves

-The fourth spot from the owner of Ponty Bistro, Renaissance Harlem and Harlem Cafe looks to be opening on the ground floor of this new rental development, according to work permits posted in the window.
+A third spot from the team behind Ponty Bistro, Renaissance Harlem and Harlem Cafe looks to be opening on the ground floor of a newish rental development, according to work permits posted in the window.

 Opening: TBA